New Zealand Active Faults Database

 Database

-The dataset comprises polylines, with each line representing the location of an active fault trace at or near the surface.
-Each fault trace has attributes that describes its name, orientation, displacement, sense of movement, time of last movement and other fault activity parameters.
+Both datasets comprise polylines that represent the location of an active fault trace at or near the surface, at different scales.
+Each fault trace has attributes that describe its name, sense of movement, displacement, recurrence interval and other parameters.

 By continuing with this download you agree to abide by the rules laid out in the Terms and conditions/Terms of use listed on this page.